 Picking fabrics–I always lay them out.
 I jumped the gun and cut the cross-bars early, as I have another circle with that fabric and while I wanted these circles to be different from one another, I still wanted them to be able to have a conversation, so I repeat fabrics here and there.
-When you cut out your circle, I’d make it about 1/4″ bigger than it is.
-See Circles #10 for some tips on the circles.
+When you cut out your center circle piece, cut it about 1/4″ bigger than it is.
+See Circles #10 for some tips on the center circles.

 Once I got all the little points around the top of the circle printed out, I noticed that it would be hard to figure out where the “curve” of the triangle was, so I drew little arrows on every one of them.
 As it turned out, I was okay about figuring out how they went, but if you think you might need the extra assist, do it now.

 As is my habit, I lay out all the glued pieces for one final check before I start sewing them together.

 Then I loaded them all up in my little bag with the drawing and went outside to the patio to stitch, while listening to my audio book.

 This time it was The Last Chinese Chef, and I was craving Chinese food by the time I finished listening to this.
 But not Americanized Chinese food; I wanted the food in the book.